AdobeDocs/workfront.en/help/quicksilver/planning/records/connect-records.md

 1. Select a **Table** view from the **View** drop-down menu in the upper-right corner of the record type page.

 1. (Optional) Click **New record** to add new records to the record type that you selected.
 For information, see [Create records](/help/quicksilver/planning/records/create-records.md).
-1. (Conditional) After you connected the selected record type with Experience Manager Assets, go to the linked object column and hover over the cell corresponding to the record that you want to link with other objects from Experience Manager, then click the **+** icon.
+1. (Conditional) After you connect the selected record type with Experience Manager Assets, go to the linked object column and hover over the cell corresponding to the record that you want to link with other objects from Experience Manager, then click the **+** icon.

     >[!TIP]
     >